phillipwongg/best-practices/file_type_documentation.md

 ```

 ### PBF (Protocolbuffer Binary Format):
 Protocol Buffers is a method of serializing structured data.
 It is used for storing and interchanging structured information of all types.
-PRB involves an interface description language that describes the structure of some data and a program that generates source code from that description for generating or parsing a stream of bytes that represents the structured data.
+PBF involves an interface description language that describes the structure of some data and a program that generates source code from that description for generating or parsing a stream of bytes that represents the structured data.
 As compared to XML, it is designed to be simpler and quicker.
-A benefit of using PBF is that it is easy to bind to objects.
-A consequence of using PBF is that parsing is sequential in the Protobuf library.
+A benefit of using PBF is that you can define how you want your data to be structured once and then use special generated source code to easily write and read your structured dta to and from a variety of data streams.
+It is also possible to update the defined data structure without breaking deployed programs that are compiled against the older structure/format.
+Although PBF was designed to serve as a better method of making systems communicate with each other than XML, it doesn't necessarily have more than marginal advantages over JSON.

 ### Databases
 A whole field of study, it is often useful to use a DB for analytics and aggegrated queries, rather than just your production datastore.
 Our team maintains a Postgresql + PostGIS DB to help us make complex spatial + geospatial queries.
 However, it is best practice to move those queries to python or a `Makefile` ASAP.